ne1atonin/TryHackMe/Paths/Intro to CyberSecuity Pathway/README.md

-# Introduction to Cyber Secutiy - Pathway
+# Introduction to Cyber Security - Pathway

 ### This path serves as a hands-on introduction to different areas within Cyber, including: